 3 minute read

-When you have found results that you want to further analyze or present to people with no access to the Insights area in Tricent you can simply export them as a .csv file by clicking the Download button.
+When you have found results that you want to analyze further or present to people with no access to the Insights area in Tricent you can simply export them as a .csv file by clicking the Download button.

 Searching and taking action